Uniform resonance free regions for convex cocompact hyperbolic surfaces and expanders: Introduction

-Given a compact Riemannian manifold $X$, a family of finite coverings $X_n$ of $X$ and a set $S$ of generators of the fundamental group $\pi_1(X)$, we can naturally build a family of graphs $\mathcal{G}_n$ as follows.
-Note that $\pi_1(X_n)$ can be viewed as a subgroup of $\pi_1(X)$ for each $n$, so we define the vertices of $\mathcal{G}_n$ to be the cosets of $\pi_1(X)/\pi_1(X_n)$ (of which there are finitely many) and we join two vertices of $\mathcal{G}_n$ by an edge if and only if the corresponding cosets differ by left multiplication by an element in $S$.
-If we assume furthermore that the $X_n$'s are \textit{regular} coverings of $X$, then we can view each $\pi_1(X_n)$ as a \textit{normal} subgroup of $\pi_1(X)$.
-In this case the quotient $G_n = \pi_1(X)/\pi_1(X_n)$ forms a group and the graphs $\mathcal{G}_n$ are the Cayley graphs of the group $G_n$ with respect to the set $S_n\subset G_n$, where $S_n$ is the image of the set $S$ of generators under the natural projection map $\pi_1(X)\to G_n$.
+Let us now describe the graphs of interest to us.
+Fix a Riemannian manifold $X$, let $\Gamma = \pi_1(X)$ be its fundamental group, and let $S$ be a fixed set of generators of $\Gamma$.
+Let $X_n$ be a family of finite covers of $X$.
+The fundamental groups of $X_n$, denoted by $\Gamma_n$, can be viewed as subgroups of $\Gamma$.
+For each $n\in \mathbb{N}$ let $\mathcal{G}_n$ be the ``Schreier coset graph'' $\mathcal{G}(\Gamma,\Gamma_n,S)$.
+It is built as follows: the vertices of $\mathcal{G}_n$ are the left cosets of $\Gamma/\Gamma_n$ (of which there are finitely many) and two vertices of $\mathcal{G}_n$ are joined by an edge if and only if the corresponding cosets differ by left multiplication by an element in $S \cup S^{-1}$.
+The aforementioned results of Brooks \cite{Brooks} and Burger \cite{Burger1,Burger2} tell us the following:

-The aforementioned result of Brooks \cite{Brooks} and Burger \cite{Burger1,Burger2} says that the Laplacians acting on the $X_n$'s have a \textit{uniform} positive spectral gap if and only if the graphs $\mathcal{G}_n$ form a family of \textit{expanders}.
-Bourgain--Gamburd--Sarnak \cite{BGS} extended this result to the case where $X$ is a geometrically finite hyperbolic surface \textit{with cusps}.
-In the aforementioned papers, the $X_n$'s are said to have \textit{uniform spectral gap} if there exists some constant $c>0$ such that